gluonhq/scenebuilder/README.md

 the Maven Checkstyle plugin can be used to create a report listing possibly coding style violations.

-The [Checkstyle](https://checkstyle.org) configuration is currently in a very early stage and so at present it checks for empty blocks, extra white space, padding and empty lines.
+Contributors can check for code-style violations in their code by running the Checkstyle Maven goal.
+The checkstyle configuration is currently in a very early stage and only checks for empty blocks, extra white space, padding and empty lines.

 To run the plugin: